steadygaze/frame-randomizer/README.md

 If you just want to set up an instance, you need to supply a JSON config file with information about your show, a recent version of Node.js, and have episodes accessible on disk.
 These instructions are for Linux, but it may be possible to set up a server on other platforms.

+### Prepare external dependencies

+The built version doesn't require running `npm install`, instead pre-bundling all dependencies needed thanks to Nuxt.
+However, the following dependencies aren't packaged with it.

+- **Node.js**.
+Make sure that you have a recent enough version of Node.js available.
+At the time of this writing, the Debian stable version is `12`, while this project requires the Node.js `18`.
+You can use a tool like [Node Version Manager](https://github.com/nvm-sh/nvm) to prepare the right Node.js version.
+- **ffmpeg**, **ffprobe**. `ffmpeg` is invoked on-demand to extract frames. `ffprobe` is used to determine the length of each episode, to be able to generate a random time in the episode.
+- ImageMagick **identify**. `identify` (from ImageMagick) is used to determine if a frame isn't interesting enough to show, for example, if it's a black screen/part of a fade, is just a single solid color, etc. If this feature is disabled, identify isn't used.

 ### Show config

 You need to supply a config file for the show.
 (Comments are not allowed in normal JSON; they are just used to document this example.)
 The `episodes` section can be downloaded from [TMDB](https://www.themoviedb.org/) using its API and the tool [`frame-randomizer-create`](https://github.com/steadygaze/frame-randomizer-create/).